~ Fritz Perls

 - Use natural materials.
 Leaves, sticks, dirt, clay and other natural materials can help you get in touch with the natural world and the more primal side of yourself.

 - Use your body as a canvas.
-You don't need paper when you have you body.
+You don't need paper when you have your body.
 Paint on your hands and feet or anywhere else to feel more in touch with yourself.

 - Make art out of recycled items.
 You can reuse old items that have meaning to you or just re-purpose something you have laying around.
 Either way, you'll get insights into how you can reshape and reevaluate your own life.

 - Collage with old photographs.
-If you're uncomfortable using old photos you can make copies, but with this project you'll draw out one characteristic you see in the person in the photos.
+If you're uncomfortable using old photos you can make copies.
+Explore these mixed media techniques with your old photos.

 - Create your own interpretation of a famous work of art.
 How would you have painted the Mona Lisa?
 Using a famous work as your inspiration, create your own work.
 It could help reveal more about your lens on the world.